KoljaSmn/kidhhs_assignment/Readme.md

 The repository already contains the created sqlite database.
 Remove it (or data/config.json) to recreate it.
 This can take a while however.

-When the backend is started for the first time, it will write the data from the csv-files to the database.
+When the backend is then started for the first time, it will write the data from the csv-files to the database.
 The backend API is already working though and will return the batches of data that have already been written to the dataset.
+The frontend is started as soon as the backend API is running.